Skip to main content

 Department of Revenue Updates Tax System for Decrease in State Tax Rate

 PIERRE, S.D. – On July 1, 2023, South Dakota’s tax rate will decrease from 4.5 percent to 4.2 percent.
-Governor Kristi Noem and the Department of Revenue are working diligently to account for the three-tenth percent sales tax decrease created by House Bill 1137.
+The Department of Revenue is working diligently to account for the three-tenth percent sales tax decrease created by House Bill 1137.

 The state tax rates affected by the changes are: